Pete Bethune: Captain of Earthrace

 Based on his research at Macquarie Graduate School of Management, Bethune set out to prove that hydrocarbon fuels could be replaced by sustainable bio-fuels.
 He had Earthrace designed by LOMOcean Design and built in order to break the world record for a circumnavigation of the globe by a powerboat in hopes that it would call attention to the viability of biodiesel as an alternative fuel.
 He mortgaged his New Zealand home and financed the building in the hopes of recouping the expenses from sponsorship.
 He declined a $4 million sponsorship from a company that would have required them to use regular diesel.

 His first attempt began in Barbados on 10 March 2007.
 He encountered significant delays due to issues with the propellers and other mechanical problems.
 On the night of 19 March, while around 22 km offshore from Guatemala, Earthrace collided with a local fishing boat.
 The crew was absolved of any responsibility after a 10-day investigation during which they were held in custody under armed guard in the military compound in Puerto Quetzal.
 The delays prevented them from completing the circumnavigation in record time using their original start location.
 The crew took Earthrace to San Diego where they made repairs.
 They then restarted their record attempt, leaving San Diego on 7 April 2007.
 Once they rounded Aceh in Indonesia and started crossing the Indian Ocean the vessel encountered significant bad weather in the first monsoon of the season.
 The monsoon remained with them all the way to Salalah in Oman.
 The vessel passed through the Suez Canal, then when getting close to Spain, crew discovered a structural failure around the depth transducer.
 Bethune said the "failure was a result of the constant pounding in crossing the Indian Ocean".
-Crew made temporary repairs and headed out to cross the Atlantic, however the repairs failed and Earthrace limped back to port in Málaga, Spain.
+The crew made temporary repairs and headed out to cross the Atlantic, however the repairs failed and Earthrace limped back to port in Málaga, Spain.
 Bethune decided to abandon the attempt.